It's time for the Second TV Tropes Halloween Avatar Contest! Details here

 - This is constantly a question for writers of The X-Files fanfiction that feature Mulder and Scully as a married couple.
 While a large question is whether or not Scully would change her name, the larger question is: since they're on a Last Name Basis and they got married, would he still call her Scully?

-- Hermione gets this a lot in general, as you'd expect.
+- Hermione in Harry Potter fic gets this a lot in general, as you'd expect.
 Even Emma Watson thinks she'd keep her name.
-In fact, it can be jarring if she automatically changes her name without even considering the question.

 - It's a Wonderful Life shows George getting a phone call (on his wedding day) from "Mrs. Bailey."
 "I don't want to talk to Mrs. Bailey!
 I want to talk to my wife!".
 Apparently it takes him some time to get used to the idea, too.